stwunsch/gr-nacl/README.md

 `ctest` // run tests, check if all have passed, the option -V provides an extended output
 `sudo make install` // install toolbox

+**Install guide (Mac OS X)**
+The following commands will work if you have installed Gnuradio and libsodium via Macports.
+Change to any folder in your home directory and enter following commands in your terminal.

+`git clone https://github.com/stwunsch/gr-nacl.git` // clone this repository
+`cd gr-nacl/`
+`mkdir build` // make build folder
+`cd build/`
+`cmake -DCMAKE_INSTALL_PREFIX:PATH=/opt/local  ../` // build makefiles
+`make` // build toolbox
+`ctest` // run tests, check if all have passed, the option -V provides an extended output.
+This actually did not work for me
+`sudo make install` // install toolbox

 **Development platform**
+Ubuntu 15.04
 GNU Radio 3.7.6.1

 **Dependency**